+Email: jneylan2@gmu.edu

-Email: jneylan2@gmu.edu Room: 450B (Hazel) Phone: (703) 993-8639
+Room: 415 (Hazel) Phone: (703) 993-8639

-Virtual ONLY Consultation Hours: 11:00am to 12:00pm Mondays or by appointment
+Virtual ONLY Consultation Hours: by appointment in person or zoom

 Email Protocol

 Please note that I am only able to respond to student emails coming from a University email address.
 Do not use personal email addresses such as Yahoo, Hotmail, or even business email addresses.
 Emails from non-University email addresses may be filtered by the University's spam filter, which means that I may not receive your email.
 All correspondence relating to this subject will only be sent to your university email address.
 Note that you must first activate your university email address before you can send or receive emails at that address.